TosbackCgusBridge-Bot/CGUs-versions/Phoenix/Privacy Policy.md

 Other Collection, Use and Disclosure

-In any situation not covered by the foregoing, you may be able to opt-out of our collection, use and disclosure of your Personal Information subject to applicable contractual, academic, legal or technical restrictions and reasonable notice.
-Note that if you opt-out of certain uses of your Personal Information, we may no longer be able to provide certain products or services.
-For more information on your ability to opt-out, email **Office.ComplianceUOPX@phoenix.edu.**
+In any situation not covered by the foregoing, you may be able to opt out of our collection, use and disclosure of your Personal Information subject to applicable contractual, academic, legal or technical restrictions and reasonable notice.
+Note that if you opt out of certain uses of your Personal Information, we may no longer be able to provide certain products or services.
+For more information on your ability to opt out, email **Office.ComplianceUOPX@phoenix.edu.**

 **10\.
 Your California Privacy Rights**